lmas/thesis/thesis.typ

 	a different type in Go and might cause performance problems.

 algo:
-- can't handle constant regions, causing NaNs.
+- can not handle constant regions, causing NaNs.
-- especially gyro worked poorly, as it kept to it's baseline all the time.
+- especially gyro worked poorly, as it kept to its baseline all the time.
 - but one happy accident was that the new streaming algo could recover from the constant region problems thanks to the ring-buffer cycling through data.
-- surprised the deque library didn't add bad performance overhead.
+- surprised the deque library did not add bad performance overhead.
 - hard to pick good seq.size, need more research and detailing effects of it.

 sensors: